 It depends.
 You may want just a summary of your record.
 You may want your provider to explain some of the information in your record.
 Under the HIPAA Privacy Rule, your health care provider can give a summary or explanation of your medical record if you both agree in advance:

-• That it is all right for them to give you a summary or explanation, and
+• That it is all right for him or her to give you a summary or explanation, and

-• To the fee, if any, they want to charge for writing the summary or explanation.
+• To the fee, if any, he or she wants to charge for writing the summary or explanation.

 Your health care provider generally must give you the summary within 30 days from when you request the summary.
-If they are unable to produce the summary in this time they can get a 30 day extension.
+If they are unable to produce the summary in this time, he or she can get a 30-day extension.
 Sometimes it can take longer.
-Your provider can charge you a reasonable fee for the actual time they spend preparing the summary or explanation.
+Your provider can charge you a reasonable fee for the actual time he or she spends preparing the summary or explanation.

 I received a copy of my medical record, but I can’t understand it.
 Doesn’t my provider have to give me a copy that is in plain language that I can understand?